-Kolby has spent the last 20+ years as an active Tempe resident.
+Kolby has spent the last 25 years as an active Tempe resident.
 He graduated from McClintock High School in 1992.
 Kolby has three degrees from ASU; a B.A. in Secondary Education, a M.Ed. in Educational Media, and a J.D.
 While at ASU, Kolby competed on the Sun Devils archery team, achieving All-American status as one of the top 10 collegiate male archers in the United States.
-Also, he was active in the Residence Hall Association, and undergraduate student government.
+He was also active in the Residence Hall Association, and undergraduate student government.

 More recently, Kolby served as a member of the Tempe Development Review Commission and the Tempe Affordable Housing Trust Fund.
-He is also on the board of directors for the Scottsdale International Film Festival, the Phoenix Boys Choir, and is active in his neighborhood association.
+He is a former board member for the Scottsdale International Film Festival, the Phoenix Boys Choir, and Commitment To Schools.
+He currently serves as VP for Friends of TCA, is a lifetime member of Tempe Sister Cities, and is active in his neighborhood association.

-Kolby is currently a teacher at Tempe Prep Academy.
-In his free time, Kolby likes to indoor rock climb, do triathlons, watch movies, write and paint.
+Kolby left being an attorney at Mariscal, Weeks, McIntrye & Friedlander to be a teacher and currently teaches Humane Letters and US History/Government at Tempe Prep Academy.
+In his free time, Kolby likes to rock climb, run long distances, do triathlons, watch movies, write and paint.

 Feel free to email me at kolby_granville(at)tempe.gov